brunoV/karma/README.md

     java -jar target/karma-*.jar server karma.yml

-The karma service will be running on localhost, port 8080.
+The service will be running on localhost, port 8080.
 Admin port is on port 8081.
 Requires Java 7.

 ## Basic API endpoints